Bundesliga: Bayern Munich one win away from title after beating Gladbach | DW | 13.06.2020

 After Thomas Müller endured a difficult first half of the season, the German international bounced back and equaled the Bundesliga’s assists record.

-When half of their first-choice back line was ruled out injured, they improvised by throwing in a teenage Canadian winger at left-back – and Alphonso Davies has been a revelation.
+When half of their first-choice back line was ruled out injured, Bayern improvised by throwing in a teenage winger at left-back – and Alphonso Davies has been a revelation.

 And when the coronavirus pandemic put the Bundesliga on hold for two months, the Bavarians responded by winning every game since the restart by a combined score of 17-4 to put them within touching distance of the title.

-Borussia Dortmund’s late win in Düsseldorf earlier on Saturday meant that Bayern couldn't secure that title against Borussia Mönchengladbach, but the visit of Marco Rose's Foals to Fröttmaning still posed a significant challenge.
+Borussia Dortmund's late win in Düsseldorf earlier on Saturday meant that Bayern couldn't secure that title against Gladbach, but the visit of Marco Rose's Foals to Fröttmaning still posed a significant challenge.

-Because, with Müller and Robert Lewandowski suspended and Davies and Kingsley Coman fatigued following the midweek cup semifinal win over Eintracht Frankfurt, Flick was forced to make changes.
+With Müller and Robert Lewandowski suspended and Davies and Kingsley Coman fatigued following the midweek cup semifinal, Flick was forced to make changes.
 "It’s because we have so many games," he explained ahead of kick-off.

-Lucas Hernandez made only his ninth start of the season, Mikael Cuisance made his first ever start for Bayern – against his former club – while Joshua Zirkzee replaced Lewandowski up front, as he had done earlier in the season, with great success.
+Lucas Hernandez made only his ninth start of the season, Mikael Cuisance made his first ever start for Bayern – against his former club – while Joshua Zirkzee replaced Lewandowski up front.

 Bayern second-best

-By half-time, the visitors – also missing their top scorer in Alassane Plea – had passed more, tackled more and run more than Bayern, and were deservedly level at 1-1 at half-time thanks to Pavard’s own-goal.
+But by half-time, Gladbach – also missing their top scorer in Alassane Plea – had passed more, tackled more and run more than Bayern, and were deservedly level at 1-1 thanks to Pavard's own-goal.

 It had been coming.
-Without Müller coordinating Bayern’s relentless pressing in the final third, Gladbach had had more time on the ball to plan their forays forward.
-Breel Embolo – on in place of the injured Marcus Thuram early on – had set up Patrick Herrmann but his goal was marginally ruled out for offside, before Embolo himself somehow failed to force the ball past Manuel Neuer.
+Without Müller coordinating Bayern's relentless pressing in the final third, Gladbach had more time on the ball to plan their forays forward and Patrick Herrmann saw an early goal ruled out for offside.

 But even a depleted and rejigged Bayern need only one opening.
 When Cuisance put Yann Sommer under pressure, the Swiss stopper, who had saved heroically from Hernandez just minutes earlier, played the ball straight to Zirkzee and the 19-year-old finished coolly into an empty net from distance.

-Gladbach continued to enjoy more of the play in the second half, too, but the absence of Plea and Thuram up front showed as chances went begging.
+Gladbach started the second half on the front foot as well, but the absence of Plea and Marcus Thuram, who went off injured, showed as chances went begging.
 And when Flick decided that the young legs of Davies and Coman could handle 30 minutes after all, the tide began to turn.

 Two stages down, one to go